CogentRedTester/mpv-coverart/README.md

 ### Decode URLs
 When this is enabled mpv will attempt to undo URL percent encoding for the specified protocols.
 This is probably only useful for the ftp protocol, for which ffmpeg does not support percent encoding.

-## Configuration
-Look at cover art.conf for the full list of options.
-This config file can be placed into the script-opts folder inside the mpv config directory to be loaded automatically.